plottertools/pnoise/README.md

 # *pnoise*

 *pnoise* is a pure-Python, Numpy-based, vectorized port of Processing's `noise()` function.
+The `p` in *pnoise* stands for Processin, Perlin, Python, "port", and probably other things I haven't though of yet.

 ## Why?

-I wrote this port before switching to [vnoise](https://github.com/plottertools/vnoise) and although I'm no longer using it I figured I would keep it around.
+I wrote this port before switching to [vnoise](https://github.com/plottertools/vnoise) and, although I'm no longer using it, I figured I would keep it around.

 ## How does it compare to *vnoise*?